Shadowing is a great way to become familiar with physician assistant medicine.

 Last week I wrote about why you should shadow a physician assistant if you plan to apply to physician assistant school.
 One of our readers emailed me (please do if you have something you’d like to read about) and asked me, “How do you find someone to shadow?”
 I gave some ideas off-the-cuff, but I decided a more formal reply was in order… […]

-If you are planning to apply to PA Training programs, you should definitely shadow a physician assistant.
+Six Reasons You Need to Shadow a PA If you are planning to apply to PA Training programs, you should definitely shadow a PA first.
 You may have heard about “Job Shadowing,” or just shadowing.
 It’s basically an informal arrangement to observe a professional as they go about their work.
 Some PA school applicants don’t think it sounds glamorous or serious or whatever, and they don’t ever do it.
 Big mistake. […]